gpstar81/GPStar-proton-pack/WIRELESS_OPERATION.md

 Adjust overall smoke effects (toggle on/off) and adjust per-level effects.
 Naturally, these options will have no effect on operation without a smoke kit installed.

-**Note:** The ability to update settings or save to EEPROM will be disabled so long as the pack and wand are running.
+**Reminder:** The ability to update settings or save to EEPROM will be disabled so long as the pack and wand are running.
 Turn off all physical toggles to set these devices to an idle state before adjusting settings.
 Refresh the page to get the latest values for preferences.

+⚠️ **NOTICE:** The EEPROM memory has a specified life of 100,000 write/erase cycles.
+You will generally not reach this limit in your lifetime, so limit use of the "Save to EEPROM" button to only after settings have been successfully saved.

 <div style="clear:both"></div>